 PHOENIX—Alan Champagne (D.O.B.
-09/07/1970) was found guilty of 1st degree murder, 2nd degree murder, kidnapping and two counts of abandonment/concealment of a body in connection with the deaths of 32-year-old Philmon Tapaha and 26-year-old Brandi Hoffner.
+09/07/1970) was found guilty of first degree murder, second degree murder, kidnapping and two counts of abandonment/concealment of a body in connection with the deaths of 32-year-old Philmon Tapaha and 26-year-old Brandi Hoffner.

 “This verdict shows our commitment to holding the defendant accountable and seeking justice for his victims despite his best efforts to conceal his evil deeds,” said County Attorney Bill Montgomery.